annamalaiprabu/100-Days-Of-Code/dailylog.md

 - and as always, thanks for being a part of my journey ❤️

 ## Day 10 / 09-03-2023
-- Today, I logged in <strong>1 hour</strong> learning DSA and spent <em> 1 hour </em> solving 4 problems from Starters 80 CodeChef CP Contest
+- Today, I logged in <strong>1 hour</strong> learning DSA
+- I revised Day 3, 8 & 9's concepts and spent <em> 1 hour </em> solving 4 problems from Starters 80 CodeChef CP Contest
 - I thought of doubling the time I missed out yesterday but couldn't do it and I need to be more realistic now
 - So I've decided that if I do skip a day in between due to some unforeseen reason, I'll not do the double day part the next day but still extend my 100DaysofCode Challenge by a day towards the end.
+- I must revise again on Day 11 , Day 12 , Day 17 , Day 31 , Day 73
+- You can see my today's progress <a href="">here</a>
-- - and as always, thanks for being a part of my journey ❤️
+- and as always, thanks for being a part of my journey ❤️